MS NOW: Carriage

 Before 2010, MSNBC was not available to Verizon FiOS and AT&T U-verse television subscribers in the portions of New York, northern New Jersey, and Connecticut that overlapped Cablevision's service area.
 One of several reasons for this was an exclusive carriage agreement between MSNBC and Cablevision that prohibited competing wired providers from carrying MSNBC.
-The terms of the agreement were not publicly known.

 In 2009, Verizon filed a formal "program-access complaint" with the Federal Communications Commission and petitioned for termination of the deal.
 In support of Verizon, Connecticut Attorney General Richard Blumenthal argued that the arrangement could be illegal.
-After entering into a new contract, FiOS added the channel in New York City and New Jersey on February 2, 2010.
+After entering into a new contract, FiOS added MSNBC in New York City and New Jersey in February 2010.

 International availability

 The monitors of the MSNBC newsroom are tuned into various global channels.

-In southern Africa, MS NOW is distributed free-to-air on satellite on Free2View TV as MS NOW Africa, a joint venture between Great Media Limited and MS NOW.
-Free2View airs MS NOW's programming from 4 p.m. to midnight ET in a block that repeats twice (live for the first airing), with local Weather Channel forecasts.
+MSNBC Canada, a joint venture between Rogers Communications, Shaw Communications, and MSNBC (each holding a 33.33% interest), was in operation from September 2001 to 2004.
+The channel faced logistics difficulty due to requirements by the Canadian Radio-television and Telecommunications Commission that channels carry a certain percentage of Canadian content.
+As a result, it was replaced with a direct feed from MSNBC.

 In Australia, MSNBC launched November 2019 on the Fetch TV online PayTV network, on channel 171.
 As in Canada, this is a direct US feed of MS NOW, without any delay.
 Although Fetch TV has no MS NOW catch-up channel/service, it also offers MS NOW programs on a reverse EPG which allows any shows from the previous 24 hours to be selected and watched.
 The channel was added to subscription-television outlet Foxtel and its streaming service Flash in April 2023, as part of a negotiated programming agreement between the Foxtel Group and NBCUniversal.
 It was also added to Binge, another of Foxtel's streaming services, in October 2023.

-In Asia and Europe, MS NOW is not shown on a dedicated channel.
-When MSNBC started in 1996, they announced plans to start broadcasting in Europe during 1997.
-This never happened although MSNBC was seen occasionally on affiliate channel CNBC Europe until the end of the 2000s, showing the channel overnight at the weekend and during the afternoon on American public holidays as well as during breaking news events.

-In Turkey, NTV-MSNBC was the news channel of the Turkish broadcaster NTV Turkey.
-The channel was a joint partnership between the two, although very little Turkish content was shown on English MSNBC.
-English content on MSNBC was translated into Turkish.
-The partnership ended in 2014.

-Online

-MSNBC and its website msnbc.com were launched concurrently.
-Unlike the network, msnbc.com was operated as the general online news outlet of NBC News in partnership with Microsoft's MSN.com portal.
-The network and website were editorially separate at the time.